-POST MCRO (post macro) button: Use this button to set a macro attachment in post macro mode.
+POST MCRO (post macro) button: Use

+this button to set a macro attachment in post macro mode.
 For setting in macro only mode, use this in combination with a macro only set button assigned to the utility/shotbox control block or a user preference button.
+Alternatively, without using the button, you can make the selection simply, by pressing simultaneously with the [PRE MCRO] button.

 When dual background bus mode or utility/shotbox mode is selected in setup, this button is disabled.
+If in setup the function for disabling cross-point button operations is assigned to the [PRE MCRO] button, then this button is disabled.